ORNL-AMO/AMO-Tools-Suite/README.md

 To run C++ unit tests: cmake --build --target amo_tools_suite_tests

-To create C++ artifacts: cmake .. from target directory, then make
+To create C++ artifacts: cmake .. from target directory, then make, then cmake package